ThomasKSH/openshift-workshops-master/databases.md

 Most useful applications are "stateful" or "dynamic" in some way, and this is usually achieved with a database or other data storage.
-In this next lab we are going to add MongoDB to our `nationalparks` project and then rewire our application to talk to the database using environment variables.
+In this next lab we are going to add MongoDB to our `userXX-nationalparks` project and then rewire our application to talk to the database using environment variables.

 We are going to use the MongoDB image that is included with OpenShift.